2100hq/2100-followme-notification-example/README.md

 This shows your service worker code and how to intercept push notifications and generate a notification to the users device.

+**utils.js**
+This contains a single function required for some data conversions for initializing subscription.
+Dont know why its necessary but you need it.